anonychun/anonychun/README.md

 I specialize in building a robust back-end that does all the heavy lifting for apps or websites.
 I love designing systems, solve problems and find easy and better solutions to solve them.
 I always try my best to make good systems with the best performance.
 I like to learn about the world behind the screen which involves system designs, databases, security, servers, optimization, and also promising technologies.

-I’m constantly seeking out innovative solutions to everyday problems, commitment to critical thinking, and attention to detail.
-I have a passion for the processes.
-I’ve honed my analytical thinking and collaboration skills, and I love working with a team.
-I like to continue to specialize in back-end software engineering.

 How to reach me: `echo "YW5vbnljaHVuQGdtYWlsLmNvbQo=" | base64 --decode`

 ## Languages and Tools